 - Yield to pedestrians: Pay attention to the pedestrian signal and give people walking the right-of-way.

-- Watch for bikes: Bicyclists have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.
+- Watch for bicyclists: People riding bicycles have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.

 - Passing safely: Stay at least 3 feet away from bicyclists (and other vulnerable road users, such as garbage collectors, police officers, and tow truck operators) when passing, and don’t return to the right until well clear of the person.
 If there isn’t enough room to safely pass in the same lane, you must use another lane or wait for a safe opportunity to pass.
 Do not pass a person on a bike and then immediately turn right.